A Design and an Implementation of an Inverse Kinematics Computation in Robotics Using Real Quantifier Elimination based on Comprehensive Gr\"obner Systems: Concluding remarks

-Other room for improvements on the present method includes the following. \begin{enumerate} \item If more than one solution of the inverse kinematic problem exists, we choose the first one in the list of solutions in our current implementation.
-However, it is desirable to choose an appropriate one based on certain criteria. \item Experimental results show that the number of roots of the inverse kinematic problem varies with the given position of the end-effector.
-Analyzing how the number of roots changes in the feasible region will be preferable for choosing an appropriate one and for understanding characteristics of the problem, such as kinematic singularities. \item We still use Mathematica in the preprocessing steps, despite our aim to use free software for building a solver.
-Although it is no problem for using a pre-built solver which incorporates only the main steps, building preprocessing steps with free computer algebra systems is desired to achieve our goals. \end{enumerate}
+Other rooms for improvements on the present method or future research directions include(s) the following. \begin{enumerate} \item If more than one solution of the inverse kinematic problem exists, we choose the first one in the list of solutions in our current implementation.
+However, it is desirable to choose an appropriate one based on certain criteria such as the \emph{manipulability measure} \cite{sic-sci-vil-ori2008} which indicates how the current configuration of the manipulator is away from a singular configuration. \item Experimental results show that the number of roots of the inverse kinematic problem varies with the given position of the end-effector.
+Analyzing how the number of roots changes in the feasible region will be preferable for choosing an appropriate one and understanding the problem's characteristics, such as kinematic singularities. \item The quantified formula \eqref{eq:inverse-kinematic-qe-formula} we consider in this paper is a fully existentially quantified formula, thus a satisfiable modulo theory (SMT) solver such as Z3 \cite{mou-nik2008} might be useful for quantifier elimination. \item We still use Mathematica in \Cref{alg:preprocessing}, despite our aim to use free software for building a solver.
+Although it is no problem to use only \Cref{alg:main} with a pre-built solver which incorporates only free software, building an implementation of \Cref{alg:preprocessing} with free computer algebra systems (such as SymPy or Z3 simplifier) is desired to achieve our goals. \item Although, our computation of CGS in \Cref{alg:preprocessing} (see \Cref{sec:cgs-qe}), an order of the variables was given as in \Cref{eq:variable-order}, any other order can be used.
+It would be interesting to observe how the change of order of the variables affects the result or the performance of the algorithm. \item In the experiments, further investigation will be needed to determine a reason for higher errors in the solutions in the present method, although their magnitude seems sufficiently small compared to the required accuracy of the solutions.
+We know that terms appearing in the system of polynomial equations in the present method is different from those in the previous method: in the previous method, the system of polynomial equations is given as

+where $r_i(s_7)$ ($i=1,\dots,6$) is a univariate polynomial in $s_7$ of degree 3.
+On the other hand, in the present method, the system of polynomial equations is given as in \Cref{sec:solvesystem}, in which it seems that the polynomials are slightly complicated (some polynomials have more number of variables in them) than those in the previous method, which might affect the errors in the solution. \end{enumerate}

 For our future research, applying the present method to inverse kinematics of more complicated forms (such as more degree of freedom) might be interesting.
 Also, solving quantified formulas with inequality or inequation constraints is expected to have a positive effect on the practicality of the present method.